 Students acquire skills in planning and carrying out aquatic ecosystem research, including both experimental and field studies.
 The Aquatic sciences study module also teaches students to diagnose the main environmental problems of aquatic ecosystems and to apply research-based solutions; e.g. management and restoration planning.

-In the study module of Northern ecosystems and environment students will develop an understanding of specific environmental issues related to the Arctic and knowledge of long-term perspective on Arctic environmental changes and human activities.
+In the study module of Changing Arctic and northern environments students will develop an understanding of specific environmental issues related to the Arctic and knowledge of long-term perspective on Arctic environmental changes and human activities.
 Students get familiar with real-world problems and abilities for their management and solving.

-The Northern ecosystems and environment study module deals with central theories, concepts and glossary of Arctic research, including the questions of resilience, bifurcations and critical transitions.
+The Changing Arctic and northern environments study module deals with central theories, concepts and glossary of Arctic research, including the questions of resilience, bifurcations and critical transitions.
 Students also learn key research methods and approaches and data acquisition means and become familiar with Arctic literature and topical research reports.

 Study module in Chemical pollution teaches students to evaluate the functions of drinking water and wastewater treatments, waste recycling, and related bioreactors and bioenergy production.
 Students learn to evaluate remediation needs and performance (contaminated air, water, soil) and to understand the employability skills, or commercialization possibilities of own competences.